Therapeutic Uses of Juniper Berries for Dogs

 Due to its net benefits, it’s safe to recommend juniper berries for dogs as a strong option for attentive pet owners.

-More About Juniper Berry
+More About Juniper Berry for Dogs

 When it comes to juniper berry for dogs, variety is not an issue.
 There are 130 species of juniper to be found around the world, including 26 that are native to North America.
 All of these plants provide excellent berries that are good for a number of purposes, but the berries of common juniper are perhaps the most useful of all.